 Once built, a timber frame extension can also offer good levels of thermal performance and airtightness, making it suitable for projects with sustainability at their core.

-Is a Timber Frame Extension Cheaper than Other Systems?
+Is a Timber Frame Extension Cheaper to Build?

 Generally, yes.
 The cost of a timber frame extension is accepted as being less than a traditionally-built extension primarily because there are fewer labour hours involved.